 Dr. Matteson accomplishes the same result without the employment of a rubber plate.
-He prefers to band the first deciduous and first closed at one end on the palatal surface, as shown in Fig. 71.
+He prefers to band the first deciduous and first permanent molars and joining these bands by a connecting strip on the buccal surface and a piece of round tubing closed at one end on the palatal surface, as shown in Fig. 71.
 The incisor to be moved forward has a band of gold or platinum cemented to it, and to this band, on the palatal surface, is soldered a U-shaped lug.